vaconingham/mqtt-mosquitto/README.md

 - Moving averages functions divide by zero.
 As there is no exception handling, the code breaks.
 - Broker requires user authentication and SSL.
 - Files should be imported as modules and called from one main file.
-- Logs need configured properly.
+- Logs need to be configured properly.

 ### Contributing

 1. Clone the `prod` branch.
 2. Make a pull request to the `dev` branch.
-3. Be verbose, specific, and generous with your commentary.